Single-shot antidistinguishability of unitary operations: Results

-Theorem \ref{thr_3} already proved that the unitaries of \eqref{Vu} are antidistinguishable with non-maximally entangled state and not antidistinguishable with maximally entangled state. \end{proof} At this point, we diverted the next results to the characteristics of a set of antidistinguishable unitaries.
-Our next theorem depicts the closure property of antidistinguishable sets of three qubit unitaries. \begin{thm} If $\mathbbm{S}_1$ and $\mathbbm{S}_2$ are the two sets, each consists of three antidistinguishable qubit unitaries, the unitaries of the set $\mathbbm{S}_1\bigcup\mathbbm{S}_2$ are also antidistinguishable. \end{thm} \begin{proof} From Theorems \ref{thm2} and \ref{thm4}, we can assert that maximally entangled state is the sufficient probe to antidistinguish three qubit unitaries.
+At this point, we diverted the next results to the characteristics of a set of antidistinguishable unitaries.
+Our next theorem depicts the closure property of antidistinguishable sets of three unitaries acting on two-dimensional Hilbert space. \begin{thm} If $\mathbbm{S}_1$ and $\mathbbm{S}_2$ are the two sets, each consists of three antidistinguishable qubit unitaries, the unitaries of the set $\mathbbm{S}_1\bigcup\mathbbm{S}_2$ are also antidistinguishable. \end{thm} \begin{proof} From Theorems \ref{thm2}, we can assert that maximally entangled state is the sufficient probe to antidistinguish three unitaries acting on $\mathbbm{C}^2$.
 Theorem \ref{thm1} tells that any maximally entangled state is equivalent for the task.
 So that makes possible to find a common probe, i.e., any maximally entangled probe which can antidistinguish both the sets $\mathbbm{S}_1$ and $\mathbbm{S}_2$.
 After using this probe, we can denote the corresponding two sets of evolved states as $\mathbbm{S'}_1$ and $\mathbbm{S'}_2$, which are the sets of antidistinguishable states.
 From proposition $2$ of \cite{Heinosaari_2018}, we know that $\mathbbm{S'}_1\bigcup\mathbbm{S'}_2$ is also a set of antidistinguishable states.
-That facilitates that the unitaries of the set $\mathbbm{S}_1\bigcup\mathbbm{S}_2$ are antidistinguishable. \end{proof} Our last two results tell the procedure of transforming a set of non-antidistinguishable unitaries to antidistinguishable unitaries. \begin{thm} Any finite set of qubit unitaries are either antidistinguishable or the set can be made antidistinguishable by adding one unitary. \end{thm} \begin{proof} For any single qubit state $\ket{\chi}$ as a probing state, the antidistinguishability of any finite set of unitaries, i.e., $\{\mathcal{U}_1,\cdots,\mathcal{U}_n\}$ eventually reduces to the antidistinguishability of the set of evolved states $\mathbbm{S} = \{\mathcal{U}_1\ket{\chi},\cdots,\mathcal{U}_n\ket{\chi}\}.$ Proposition $7$ of \cite{Heinosaari_2018} tells that any set of qubit pure states are either antidistinguishable or it can be made antidistinguishable by adding one pure qubit state.
+That facilitates that the unitaries of the set $\mathbbm{S}_1\bigcup\mathbbm{S}_2$ are antidistinguishable. \end{proof} Our next results tell the procedure of transforming a set of non-antidistinguishable unitaries to antidistinguishable unitaries. \begin{thm} Any finite set of qubit unitaries are either antidistinguishable or the set can be made antidistinguishable by adding one unitary. \end{thm} \begin{proof} For any single qubit state $\ket{\chi}$ as a probing state, the antidistinguishability of any finite set of unitaries, i.e., $\{\mathcal{U}_1,\cdots,\mathcal{U}_n\}$ eventually reduces to the antidistinguishability of the set of evolved states $\mathbbm{S} = \{\mathcal{U}_1\ket{\chi},\cdots,\mathcal{U}_n\ket{\chi}\}.$ Proposition $7$ of \cite{Heinosaari_2018} tells that any set of qubit pure states are either antidistinguishable or it can be made antidistinguishable by adding one pure qubit state.
 Similarly we can say either $\mathbbm{S}$ is a set of antidistinguishable unitaries or we can add one more unitary to make the set antidistinguishable without changing the probing state. \end{proof}

 While Theorem \ref{thm7} ensures that any finite set of qubit unitaries can be extended to an antidistinguishable set, below we show that, having tensor product of unitaries does not, in general, preserve their non-antidistinguishability.